gnunoe/design-patterns/README.md

 want to remove responsability for handling null from the client.
 We therefore create a dummy null object and initialize the required structures with it.

+* Adapter: converts the interface of a class into another interface the client expects.
+It lets classes work together that couldn't otherwise because of incompatible interfaces.
+    * Object Adapter: uses composition to adapt the adaptee to the client (by implementing the interface the client expects, and holding an instance of the adaptee object)
+    * Class Adapter: uses multiple inheritance to adapt the adaptee to the client (by inheriting from the the interface the cient expect and from the concrete class of the adaptee)

+* Facade: provides a unified interface to a set of interfaces in a subsystem.
+It defines a higher-level interface that makes the subsystem easier to use.

 ## Object Oriented Principles

 * Encapsulate what varies